-How the ARC can help with your ALMA observing project
+2.4 How the ARC can help with your ALMA observing project

 For each scheduling period, a Call for Proposals for ALMA is issued.
-The ESO ARC distributes this call among the European user community by email and makes it available on the ESO ALMA web pages: http://www.eso.org/sci/facilities/alma.
+The ESO ARC distributes this call among the European user community by email and makes it available on the ALMA Science Portal (http://almascience.org).
 The call provides information about the available capabilities for each Cycle and necessary information for the submission of electronic proposals.

-The ALMA User Portal
+The ALMA Science Portal

-All ALMA users need to register to the ALMA User Portal, which is accessible through the ESO ALMA web pages.
-This User Portal is a single sign-on gateway to the various tools described below, the Helpdesk, the ALMA Science Archive, and other relevant information.
+All ALMA users need to register to the ALMA Science Portal.
+This Science Portal is a single sign-on gateway to the various tools described below, the Helpdesk, the ALMA Science Archive, and other relevant information.
+Each astronomer who uses ALMA is assigned a single ARC for user support at the time they register.